ChillerDragon/ddnet-ircbot/README.md

 node dist/index.js
 ```

-Optionally you can also start a docker container with
+Optionally you can also start a podman container with
 ```
 # start or restart and update
 ./run.sh

 # to get logs
-docker logs -f ddnet_irc
+podman logs -f ddnet_irc

 # to stop
-docker kill ddnet_irc
+podman kill ddnet_irc
 ```

 ## test